Alaqian/CXR-AI/models.md

 Improve the baseline Stable Diffusion model to generate better domain-specific images by fine-tuning the U-Net.
 All components except the U-net are kept frozen.
 The training is similar to the training of the original Stable Diffusion model, relying on MSE loss at several time steps of the denoising process to progressively converge to better generation of in-domain images.

+In
+order to avoid catastrophic forgetting and/or incrementally learn new concepts or styles, the authors suggest the use of a prior-preserving loss, where pairs of images and prompts belonging to the prior are randomly sampled from the newly generated ones at training time to maintain the performance of the model on these prior elements.

+withthis approach it is still easy to overfit the model and the image generation diversity is low [3].
 ## 4. Another Stable Diffusion Study
 Generation of Anonymous Chest Radiographs Using Latent Diffusion Models for Training Thoracic Abnormality Classification Systems https://arxiv.org/abs/2209.01618